solaranamnesis/ottohahn/full-text-english.md

 As I have already indicated in my "Primordial Cell", the structure of the meteoritic irons is nothing other than a single mat of unicellular plants.
 The so-called Widmanstätten figures are, for the most part nothing other than these unicellular plants.

 A piece of the Toluca iron meteorite lies in front of me, in which the cylindrical cells alternately emerge from each other, the two are often copulated.
-The individual cells show a double cell wall (iron band), show cross partitioning, show clear round root points; in some there is a marrow substance (which is is really called), indeed, in the inside of the cell there is yet more structure.
+The individual cells show a double cell wall (iron band), show cross partitioning, show clear round root points; in some there is a marrow substance (which it is really called), indeed, in the inside of the cell there is yet more structure.
 All of the cells lie in a mat of filler (iron-filler).

-If one compares these figures with the forms of the Lias slate, especially Algacites [Fucoides] granulatus and ask yourself, of the two, which one shows a plant structure clearest, the Toluca iron or the Algacites [Fucoides] from Lias-Epsilon.
+Compare these figures with the forms of the Lias slate, especially Algacites [Fucoides] granulatus and ask yourself, of the two, which one shows a plant structure clearest, the Toluca iron or the Algacites [Fucoides] from Lias-Epsilon?

 These forms are cylindrical, from time to time one sees (on average) approximately polyhedral surfaces: they have walls.
-What especially distinguishes them from crystals (which can be foreseen from the round forms) are the grow sites.
+What especially distinguishes them from crystals (which can be foreseen from the round forms) are the growth sites.

+Crystals, which grow together, set themselves against one particular crystal surface as well along particular surfaces, (dendrites of silver, copper); they place themselves along the surfaces of another, without entering into them, but in the meteoritic iron one finds penetration instead.
+The cross section is not a straight line (crystal surface), but a curve.

+Here ends all similarities with crystals, unless one assumes that there could be cylindrical crystals, which grow out of each other.
+The claim, that these figures have fixed mathematical positions, may be correct here and there by chance; all researchers allow this alone, that nowhere are the angles constant, which with dendrites is always the case.
+If one finds a place, out of which an octahedron, a cube, or a different regular crystal form derive their location, even a rhombohedron: immediately the order compared with another is quite different.
+And how can one speak of crystal laws, when from identical minerals not once has this fixed crystal system been repeated?
+Because one finds, as I have said, rhombohedral slices next to regular ones.

+I find just two objections that seem to be justified:

+1\.
+The objection, that the figures are occasional sheets: